 With ATM cards, debit cards and online banking, it’s enticing to think about managing all your banking while going completely paperless.
-However, there are some times when writing a check is still the best way to handle your funds.
+However, there are some times when writing a check is still the best way to handle your funds, of course you can be also having check issuing services, so you need to find online solutions for this.
 Whether you have a basic checking account or interest checking account, you can have access to unlimited check writing.
 Checks can help you make larger payments without carrying extra cash or purchases where credit cards are not accepted.
 Checks also serve as receipts when you need them.
 Take a look at these different ways you can still use checks in the 21st century.

 - College expenses: When you’re in college, you face a lot of new expenses.
 Checks can help you purchase secondhand books from other students, pay for groceries at discount stores and set up direct deposit for any student employment you get on campus.